 The name ‘Ballarat’ sounds novel.
 You might not guess it to be a town in Australia straight away.
 Located in the central highlands of Victoria, less than two hours from Melbourne.
 Ballarat, like its name, hosts several one-of-a-kind attractions that draw many travellers there.

 Explore the Sovereign Hill

 Sovereign Hill has to be one of the top tourist attractions in all of Victoria.
 This open-air museum is a recreation of Red Hill Mine – the world’s second-largest goldfield.
-Travellers can engage in immersive activities like candle dipping, watching gold pouring and explore everything Sovereign Hill has to offer while learning about the goldfield history of Ballarat.
+Travellers can engage in immersive activities like candle dipping, watching gold pouring and exploring everything Sovereign Hill has to offer while learning about the goldfield history of Ballarat.

-Pet kangaroos in the Ballarat Wildlife Park
+Pet Kangaroos in the Ballarat Wildlife Park

 Just 5 minutes away from Sovereign Hill is the famous Ballarat Wildlife Park.
 If you love furry wildlife, then this is going to be your happy place.
 The incredible spaciousness and the animal encounters make this place super unique.
 The animals here have space to roam and enjoy the loving attention it gets from the visitors.

-Take a stroll in the Ballarat Botanical Gardens
+Stroll in the Ballarat Botanical Gardens

 The big conservatory, the heritage statuary pavilion, the Prime Minister’s Avenue, the lovely floral clock and more.
 This spacious verdant paradise has some scenic footpaths, which can be enjoyed in peace.
 Since the garden’s well-placed on the west side of Lake Wendouree, you get plenty of lake views too.

 Relax near Lake Wendouree

 Lake Wendouree is an artificially created shallow urban lake that offers garden viewers a chance to picnic and enjoy nature.
 Located in the famous Ballarat Botanical Garden, this lake takes an area of 238 ha and homes some lovely aquatic and birdlife.

-Feel inspired by the Art Gallery of Ballarat
+Feel Inspired by the Art Gallery of Ballarat

-Thought-provoking Australian art exhibits, displayed in the most eye-catching ways.
+Thought-provoking Australian art exhibits are displayed in the most eye-catching ways.
 Some pieces are centuries old – with profound history attached to them.
-However, a few of the names given to the pieces may come as a shock, some may find it fascinating, and some may find it disrespectful.
+However, a few of the names given to the pieces may come as a shock, some may find them fascinating, and some may find them disrespectful.
 You be the judge of that when you visit.

 Visit the Australian Ex-Prisoners of War Memorial

 For all those who’re fascinated by the war history of a country, here’s another essential piece of history they can visit.
-It’s a war memorial built to honour the Prisoners of War, starting with the Boer War.
+It’s a war memorial built to honour the prisoners of war, starting with the Boer War.

-Travel through town in the Tramway Museum
+Travel through Town in the Tramway Museum

-Have medieval fun at the Kryal Castle
+Have Medieval fun at the Kryal Castle

-Built to create a medieval effect – the castle features drawbridges, castle towers and armours – even a dragons Labyrinth, a torture dungeon, a wizard’s workroom and more.
+Built to create a medieval effect – the castle features drawbridges, castle towers and armours – even a dragon’s labyrinth, a torture dungeon, a wizard’s workroom and more.
 If this intrigues you, you should include them in your list of things to do in Ballarat.

-Walk-through the Arch of Victory
+Walk Through the Arch of Victory

 With lush trees on either side, this avenue is lovely to visit.
 You can choose to walk, but to go all the way, you should take a drive and enjoy the natural beauty.
 If you’re a first-time visitor, it would be great to include a visit to this iconic landmark in your list of things to do in Ballarat.

-Observe stars at the Ballarat Municipal Observatory and Museum
+Observe Stars at the Ballarat Municipal Observatory and Museum

 Here’s another major Ballarat attraction.
 The Ballarat Municipal Observatory and Museum is best enjoyed with the assistance of a guide.
-To enjoy the full magic of the observatory visit close to late evening.
-Because that’s when you can witness the night sky through a super cool telescope – including Jupiter and her moons and rings and much more.
+To enjoy the full magic of the observatory, visit close to the late evening, as that’s when you can witness the night sky through a super cool telescope – including Jupiter, her moons and rings and much more.

-Explore history at the Eureka Centre & the Eureka Stockade Memorial
+Explore History at the Eureka Centre & The Eureka Stockade Memorial

-For the History buffs, the Eureka Centre Ballarat awaits – located in the Eureka Stockade Centre.
+For the history buffs, the Eureka centre Ballarat awaits – located in the Eureka Stockade Centre.
 If you’re planning to visit the Eureka Stockade Memorial, we advise you to first drop by the centre to understand the full history behind the memorial.
 That way you can really appreciate your visit to the Memorial.

 Tour the Gold Museum

-To further explore the Great Gold Rush of Australia and the goldfields of the Ballarat town, you need to head to the Gold Museum.
+To further explore the great gold rush of Australia and the goldfields of Ballarat, you need to head to the Gold Museum.
 Immerse in the different golden exhibits and learn about many extraordinary facts about gold and the influence it had on Ballarat and the economy of Australia.